-Yes you can smoke cigarettes in most Las Vegas pool parties.
+Yes, you can smoke cigarettes in most Las Vegas pool parties.

 Can I smoke weed at Las Vegas pool parties?

-Even though weed was just legalized in Nevada, most casinos still ban it from the premises.
+Even though weed was just legalized in Nevada, most casinos still ban marijuana from the premises.
 If you are caught with weed or weed paraphernalia at most clubs, they will deny you entry / kick you out.
 We wouldn’t recommend risking it.
 Many of the pool parties do a VERY thorough search.

 How can I get into Las Vegas dayclubs & pool parties for free?